Rexwer123/techtask/README.md

 ## Installation

-In order to install dependencies with yarn, run the following:
+In order to install dependencies with npm, run the following:

 ```
 npm install